sebastiz/FakeEndoReports/README.md

 devtools::install_github("sebastiz/FakeEndoReports")

 You can then run the script FakeDataGenerator.R which is well documented and describes all the steps to create the Endoscopic and Pathological data sets

+The data sets are created as follows:

+1. Creation of the endoscopy datasets.
+	i.
+Create sample of Normal endoscopy report with empty reports. ii.
+Fill empty reports with sample of pre-collated basic macroscopic findings (stricture/polyp etc). iv.
+Add further embellishment based on the macroscopic observation. iii.
+Proportional replacement of some of the Normal gastroscopy findings with a named disease (eg Barrett's, hiatus hernia etc.) iv.
+Replacement of the named disease with detail about the disease and detail as needed
+	v.
+Report naturalisation- introduction of conjunctions and others to make the report sound less computer generated vi.
+Extraction of which compartment has been reported on (stomach/oesophagus/ D1 etc.)- necessary to make pathology relevant to the endoscopy report vii.
+Create top and tail to the report- sedation used/indication etc.
+2. Extrapolation of samples taken from the endoscopy dataset to initialize a separate pathology dataset.
+	i.
+Extract from the endoscopy report the labelled compartment ********** IS THIS NECESSARY. ii.
+Clean up the compartment to get rid of repetition etc (********inital pathReport- but isnt this already in Compartment??) iii.
+Further extraction of which compartment with randomisation of number of biopsies ******* CONFUSING WHY DO THIS AGAIN????? iii.Merge with the endoscopy dataset.
+3. Creation of the pathology dataset.
+	i.
+Create the dpathology dataset based on a) the Compartment and b) Disease specific ii.
+The pathology report has an introductory line, an Indication (from the associated endoscopy report), A Macroscopic finding (number of biopsies and where taken from), Microscopic finding (based on the compartment and disease) and add generic list of negatives before the report conclusion.
+All of these come from randomly sampled pre-compiled lists.
+The relevant negatives are inserted as long as the terms are not already mentioned (which would result in contradiction). iii.
+Create proportional pathology reports per disease and merge all disease (and normal) datasets for that compartment into one dataset for that compartment iv.
+4. Combine the endoscopy with the pathology dataset as long as biopsies have been taken
+5. Tidy up loose columns